 Single stream plastic recycling includes plastic #1-#7 food, beverage and soap containers that have been rinsed free of food and beverage particles.
 Place items that held chemicals, dry or liquid, including oil, in regular household trash.
 Plastic ware, straws and fast food beverage containers are not recyclable.

 Single stream paper recycling include whole sheets of office paper (white and colored), full newspaper pages, magazines and junk mail, plus paper towel and toilet paper rolls.
 If these items are cut up or soiled -throw them in the trash.
 Cardboard and boxboard is collected in the cardboard collection units.
+Do not recycle used paper towels, used napkins, used tissues, or used face masks.

 Disposable paper products are not recyclable.
 Please place paper towels, tissues, paper plates, paper straws, fast food beverage cups (hot and cold) and soiled pizza boxes in household trash.
 None of these items are recyclable.
 Also shredded paper goes in the trash!